TWO STNM MEMBERS WIN THE 2018 STORYTELLING WORLD HONOR AWARD

 Storytellers of New Mexico, in collaboration with Rocky Mountain Storytellers, has held two mid-September Story Camps.
 If you missed the September 2017 event, plan ahead now to attend the 2018 Story Camp!
 This weekend provides opportunities for cross pollination with Colorado (and even Kansian and Wyoming) storytellers in a relaxed, fun and learning filled atmosphere.
 We are delighted to have found The Fitzgerald Center in gorgeous Jemez Springs for the 2018 weekend.
 Not only that, but STNM's own Joe Hayes, has agreed to be one of the two workshop presenters.
-A second presenter will be provided from Colorado.
-Keep watching this site for new/developing information.
+Rachel Ann Harding of Colorado is presenting on the topic: Music at the Crossroads - Where Story and Music Meet.

 Here are some photos from the September 2017 event in Colorado!